SFTtech/openage/doc/media/sld-files.md

 Each command is a pair of bytes that tells us how many 4x4 pixel blocks are skipped (i.e. fully transparent) and how many 4x4 pixel blocks are drawn using the compressed DXT1 data blocks from the **compressed block array**.

+**Important:** If bitfield `flag1` in the layer header has bit 7 set, skipping works slightly different.
+Instead of drawing a fully transparent block, the pixel block in the previous *frame* (same position, same layer) is copied.

 Length   | Type   | Description              | Example
 ---------|--------|--------------------------|-----------------